pyrossh/rust-embed/readme.md

 fn main() {
   let index_html = Asset::get("path/index.html").unwrap();
   println!("{:?}", std::str::from_utf8(index_html.data.as_ref()));

-  for file in Asset::iter() {
-      println!("{:?}", file.as_ref());
 }
-}
 ```

-The path resolution for the `folder` works as follows:

-- In a `release` build, or when `debug-embed` feature is enabled, the folder path is resolved relative to where `Cargo.toml` is.
+The path resolution for the `folder` is resolved relative to where `Cargo.toml` is.
-- Otherwise, the folder path is resolved relative to where the binary is run from.

 ### The `prefix` attribute

 You can add `#[prefix = "my_prefix/"]` to the `RustEmbed` struct to add a prefix
 to all of the file paths.
-This prefix will be required on `get` calls, and will
+This prefix will be required on `get` calls.
-be included in the file paths returned by `iter`.

 ## Features

-### `debug-embed`

-Always embed the files in the binary, even in debug mode.

 ### `interpolate-folder-path`